dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup.cs?name=snippet4)]

 The `HttpClient` can be encapsulated within a typed client.
-Rather than exposing it as a property, a method is defined which call the `HttpClient` instance internally:
+Rather than exposing it as a property, a method is defined which calls the `HttpClient` instance internally:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/GitHub/RepoService.cs?name=snippet1&highlight=4)]